 Andrew Peters BFA 2014

-After completing RISD’s required first-year Foundation Studies program, sophomores who choose this major are introduced to the basic forms of printmaking – intaglio, lithography and silkscreen.
-Juniors continue to hone their conceptual, critical and technical skills through a number of Printmaking electives or studios in related disciplines such as Illustration, Textiles and Photography.
+After completing RISD’s required first-year Experimental and Foundation Studies program, sophomores who choose this major are introduced to the basic forms of printmaking—relief, intaglio, lithography and silkscreen.
+Juniors and seniors continue to hone their conceptual, critical and technical skills through Printmaking courses and non-major elective studios in other fine arts disciplines.

 In the third year of the program, seniors work more independently, refining a personal visual vocabulary through a final Degree Project - a body of work that demonstrates each individual's technical strengths, along with his/her conceptual clarity and depth.